Trip Details & Highlights

 - Ullapool hill circuit with village and loch views

 - Folk music in Ullapool village on the shores of Lochbroom

-After completing our circuit we return to Ullapool where you will be staying for the 2 nights in your chosen accommodation.
-The village is in a lovely position beside Loch Broom and offers regular folk music and serves up an abundance off fresh seafood in its friendly pubs and restaurants.
+After completing our circuit, we return to Ullapool, where you will be staying for 2 nights in your chosen accommodation.
+The village is in a lovely position beside Loch Broom and offers regular folk music, and serves up an abundance of fresh seafood in its friendly pubs and restaurants.

-Before returning to Ullapool, we have a short stop at the small Knockan Crags Nature reserve interpretation centre where you can learn about millions of years of fascinating geological history of the area.
+Before returning to Ullapool, we have a short stop at the small Knockan Crags Nature reserve interpretation centre, where you can learn about millions of years of the fascinating geological history of the area.

-On day three we take the lovely circuit walk up onto local Ullapool hill which overlooks the village and includes a section down to the mouth of Loch Achall and some beautiful river falls, before transferring you back to Inverness for your homeward journey.
-A fantastic introduction to the amazing mountains of Assynt!
+On day three, we take the lovely circuit walk up onto local Ullapool hill, which overlooks the village and includes a section down to the mouth of Loch Achall and some beautiful river falls, before transferring you back to Inverness for your homeward journey.
+A fantastic introduction to the impressive mountains of Assynt!

 - 3 days guiding with a fully qualified mountain guide

 - 2 nights accommodation in your choice of hostel or B&B (trip also available without accommodation)

 - The teaching of basic navigation and mountain safety (if requested)

 - Insight into the history and flora and fauna of the hills